Welcome to Flagstaff Insight Meditation Community (FIMC).

 Thank you for your time and willingness to nourish our community!

-There is NO FEE for this study group.
-The teachings of the Buddha have been sustained by the 2,500 year old tradition of dana, a Pali word meaning "generosity.”
-Participants are encouraged to help FIMC facilitate such programs as well as the teacher by offering donations at the end of the meeting.
+There is NO FEE for this course.
+These teachings have been sustained by the 2,500 year old tradition of dana, a Pali word meaning "generosity.”
+The teacher receives no compensation for her services.
+Participants are invited to help support FIMC, Bell Garden, and the teacher in a way they feel they can afford through donations.
 In the act of giving, we develop our ability to let go, cultivate a spirit of caring, and honor our inter-connectedness.

 Bell Garden Buddhist Center